surjith20/DS_JAVA_MODULE-07/Ex6-Right-Rotation-LinkedList.md

 # Ex6 Right Rotation LinkedList
-## DATE: 17-11-2025
+## DATE:17-11-2025
 ## AIM:
 To write a Java  program to:
 Create a singly linked list.
 Rotate the linked list to the right by k positions.
 Display the rotated linked list.
 ## Algorithm
+1. Start the program.
-1. Create a singly linked list by inserting nodes one by one.
+2. Create a linked list node class containing `data` and `next`.
+3. Insert elements into the linked list.

-2. Count the total number of nodes and compute k = k % length to handle large rotations.
+4. Count the number of nodes and make the list circular by connecting the last node to the head.

-3. Connect the last node to the head to form a circular linked list.

-4. Move (length − k) steps to find the new tail of the rotated list.

-5. Set the next node as the new head and break the circular link to complete the rotation.
+5. Find the new head by moving `length - k` steps forward and set the new tail's `next` to `null`.
+6. Display the rotated linked list.
+7. Stop the program.

 ## Program:
 ```